middyjs/middy/website/docs/middlewares/validator.md

 //
 handler({}, {}, (err, response) => {
-  t.not(err, null)
+  notEqual(err, null)
-  t.is(err.message, 'Response object failed validation') expect(response).not.toBe(null)
+  equal(err.message, 'Response object failed validation') expect(response).not.toBe(null)
   // it doesn't destroy the response so it can be used by other middlewares })